Rob Wooten: Milwaukee Brewers

 Wooten made his major league debut for the Brewers against the Colorado Rockies, pitching a scoreless inning.
 He emerged as a second setup man to closer Jim Henderson, along with Brandon Kintzler.
 Wooten usually pitched in the 7th inning, Kintzler in the 8th, and Henderson closed it out in the 9th.

 Wooten didn't make the team out of spring training, but was recalled after Henderson (who was no longer the closer, but a setup man to Francisco Rodriguez) was placed on the DL with right shoulder inflammation.

 Wooten was outrighted off the Brewers roster on May 28, 2015.

 Atlanta Braves

-Wooten was signed by the Braves in January 2016.
-On May 3, Wooten was released by the Braves.
-He resigned a minor league deal on May 22.
-He became a free agent after the season.
+Wooten signed a minor league contract with the Atlanta Braves on January 13, 2016.
+On May 3, Wooten was released by the Braves, but he re–signed with the Braves on a new minor league contract on May 22.
+In 35 appearances for the Triple–A Gwinnett Braves, he compiled a 3–5 record and 3.58 ERA with 60 strikeouts across 73 innings pitched.
+Wooten elected free agency following the season on November 7.

 Cincinnati Reds

 On December 20, 2016, Wooten signed a minor league contract with the Cincinnati Reds.
-He elected free agency on November 3, 2018.
-On January 4, 2019, he re-signed to a minor league deal with the Reds.
+He made 6 starts for the Triple–A Louisville Bats in 2017, registering a 1–3 record and 6.94 ERA with 26 strikeouts across 23 1/3 innings pitched.

+Wooten spent the 2018 campaign with the rookie–level Arizona League Reds, also playing in one game for Triple–A Louisville.
+In 7 games for the AZL Reds, he recorded an 8.16 ERA with 15 strikeouts across 14 1/3 innings pitched.
+Wooten elected free agency following the season on November 3, 2018.

+On January 4, 2019, Wooten re-signed with Cincinnati on a minor league contract.
+In 9 starts split between Louisville and the Double–A Chattanooga Lookouts, he compiled a 1–3 record and 6.25 ERA with 30 strikeouts over 36 innings pitched.
+Wooten did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Wooten announced his retirement from professional baseball on April 18, 2020.

 Coaching career

 On January 14, 2021, Wooten was announced as the pitching coach for the Chattanooga Lookouts, the Double-A affiliate of the Cincinnati Reds.

+On May 11, 2022, Wooten was hired to serve as the head baseball coach at Grace Christian School in Sanford, North Carolina.